 How brands like Glossier, Rhone, and FirstBeauty are tapping into the exclusive Reddit community to organically grow their brand

-Instagram and Facebook have become the go-to social media platforms for any business.
+Instagram and Facebook have become the go-to social media marketing services platforms for any business.
 But, as these platforms are becoming increasingly crowded spaces, brands have started to look for less-saturated platforms to engage their consumers.
 Believe it or not – Reddit is emerging as the new platform for brands to market their products, with more than 500 million monthly users.
 It is definitely a tempting opportunity, but also a tricky one.

 Reddit calls itself “The front page of the Internet” and very rightly so, as the website is a fascinating mix of news, cool links, social commentary, etc.